-Getting Rapunzel-like strands is no easy feat—ask any girl who’s gobbled down countless biotin pills and vitamin E supplements only to be greeted with the same lackluster strands.
+Getting Rapunzel-like strands is no easy feat—ask anyone who’s gobbled down countless biotin pills and vitamin E supplements only to be greeted with the same lackluster strands.
 There are a lot of factors that contribute to hair growth (or lack thereof), but one of the most overlooked is physical stimulation—as in, massaging the heck out of your scalp.
 Turns out giving yourself a scalp massage using some key natural ingredients can help your hair grow faster and in turn, make your strands look more Blake Lively–esque.
 Or there’s the whole egg-yolk-mask thing.
 Or why not try a hot castor oil treatment?
 There are plenty of natural treatments that will give you the hair of your dreams.
 All you have to do is look to your kitchen for the necessary supplies.

 Curious?
 Keep scrolling for our five favorite all-natural remedies to answer that perpetual question: How can I make my hair grow faster?

-Stimulate Hair Growth With a Scalp Massage
+Try Stimulating Hair Growth With a Scalp Massage or Scrub

 We spend so much time and money piling on the products that it’s easy to forget where hair growth starts: namely, your scalp.
 A simple way to stimulate hair growth at home is to give yourself a scalp massage.
 This will increase blood flow to your scalp, enhance the strength of your roots, and help nutrients get to your follicle faster.
 You can give yourself a scalp massage with dry hair, but adding a nutrient-rich oil to the mix will only double the benefits.
 (Just keep it to once a week if you have oily roots.)
 Rosemary oil, in particular, has been used for centuries to stimulate hair growth.
 It dilates blood vessels and in turn stimulates your follicle to produce new growth.